HIMSS17 Recap: An Industry on FHIR

 Health IT News covered the session in more detail on their website.
 Click here to read their article.

-Healthcare IT Careers Looking Better and Better says report released at HIMSS17
+Healthcare IT Careers Looking Better and Better, Says New Report

 The number of healthcare IT professionals who reported feeling “extremely optimistic” about their career opportunities has increased by 47 percent since 2014, says the new Healthcare IT Market Report released by Pivot Point Consulting during HIMSS17.